-Final Exam: Your final exam is due by May 5th due by 10:30 am.
+Final Exam: Your final exam is due by May 5th at 6:30pm.
 Please allow yourself adequate study time, this will be a comprehensive test.

 SCANS COMPETENCIES

 - C-1 TIME Selects goal relevant activities, ranks them, allocates time, prepares and follows schedules. - C-2 MONEY Uses or prepares budgets, makes forecasts, keeps records and makes adjustments to meet objectives. - C-3 MATERIALS AND FACILITIES Acquires, stores, allocates, and uses materials or space efficiently. - C-4 HUMAN RESOURCES Assesses skills and distributes work accordingly, evaluates performances and provides feedback.